Georg Neuhauser: Musical career

-The Beginning
+Early years

 Georg was born on 22 February 1982, and grew up in Innsbruck, Austria.
 He began his musical career early at the age of four, singing at home traditional folk music with his mother.
 It wasn't until he received the heavy metal album "Seventh Son of a Seventh Son" by Iron Maiden on his sixth birthday that heavy metal and power metal would greatly influence his life.
 He states that, "Since then I have been a rock and metal maniac."

 He formed his first real band in 2000 with Thomas Buchberger, who would later join him as the guitarist for Serenity.
 Together with Thomas, they eventually made a demo CD in 2003 and tried to find others to join their metal project.
 Members of the then Serenity band came in contact with Georg and Thomas, and after listening to the demo CD, decided integrating them into the band.
 Bass player and guitarist, Stefan Wanker and Stefan Schipflinger, decided to leave the band, paving way for Georg and company to establish a consistent line up, formed in Tyrol, Austria.
 Georg and the newly reformed Serenity's first crucial test took place on 2 August 2004, when they successfully supported Ronnie James Dio in concert.